siu-sing/labellr/README.md

 | Admin<br>Labeller<br>Client | textContent, length<br>labelled language<br>labelled sentiment<br>labelled topic | imageUrl<br>type of label<br>result of label |

 ### MVP:
-- CRUD for Labeller, Text
+- CRUD for Text Model
-- Login for Admin, Labeller
+- Login for Admin, Labeller and Client
+- Routes for Labeller and Client
-- Allow Admin to CRUD everything
+- Allow Admin to view all routes
 - Allow a labeller to label a piece of text with
-    - language (e.g. EN, ID, PH, not sure)
     - sentiment (1 for negative, 5 for positive, 3 for neutral, "not sure" for not sure)

 ### Furthers: